David Bowie: 1968–1971: Space Oddity to Hunky Dory

 During the tour, Bowie's observation of two seminal American proto-punk artists led him to develop a concept that eventually found form in the Ziggy Stardust character: a melding of the persona of Iggy Pop with the music of Lou Reed, producing "the ultimate pop idol".
+Bowie later stated, "It's not who does it first, it's who does it second."
 A girlfriend recalled his "scrawling notes on a cocktail napkin about a crazy rock star named Iggy or Ziggy", and on his return to England he declared his intention to create a character "who looks like he's landed from Mars".
 The "Stardust" surname was a tribute to the "Legendary Stardust Cowboy", whose record he was given during the tour.
-Bowie would later cover "I Took a Trip on a Gemini Space Ship" on 2002's Heathen.
+Bowie later covered "I Took a Trip on a Gemini Space Ship" on 2002's Heathen.

 Hunky Dory (1971) found Visconti supplanted in both roles by Ken Scott producing and Trevor Bolder on bass.
-It again featured a stylistic shift towards art pop and melodic pop rock.
-It featured light fare tracks such as "Kooks", a song written for his son, Duncan Zowie Haywood Jones, born on 30 May.
-Elsewhere, the album explored more serious subjects, and found Bowie paying unusually direct homage to his influences with "Song for Bob Dylan", "Andy Warhol", and "Queen Bitch", the latter a Velvet Underground pastiche.
-His first release through RCA Records, it was a commercial failure, partly due lack of promotion from the label.
+It again featured a stylistic shift towards art pop and melodic pop rock, with light fare tracks such as "Kooks", a song written for his son, Duncan Zowie Haywood Jones, born on 30 May.
+Elsewhere, the album explored more serious subjects, and found Bowie paying unusually direct homage to his influences with "Song for Bob Dylan", "Andy Warhol" and "Queen Bitch", the latter a Velvet Underground pastiche.
+His first release through RCA, it was a commercial failure, partly due lack of promotion from the label.
+Peter Noone of Herman's Hermits covered the album's track "Oh!
+You Pretty Things", which reached number 12 in the UK.